Knee Scope Meniscectomy

 When Can I Drive?

 This depends on which leg you had surgery on.
 You should consult your physician for final clearance for driving.
 YOU MUST NOT DRIVE IF YOU ARE TAKING NARCOTICS!
 If you drive a standard transmission vehicle and had surgery on your left knee, you should probably wait about one or two weeks before driving to avoid causing more pain and irritation from operating the clutch.
 If you had surgery on your right leg, you should wait to drive until you have enough strength in your right leg to slam on the break in the event of an emergency or unexpected event.
-If you need to drive long distances within two weeks after your surgery, you should take frequent breaks to stand up, stretch, and walk to decrease the risk of a blood clot forming in your leg.
+For long distances within two weeks after your surgery, you should take frequent breaks to stand up, stretch, and walk to decrease the risk of a blood clot forming in your leg.

 Should I Use Ice or Heat?